Refreshing MIH’s Website

 Where an insurance claim is being processed, the difficulty often arises in respect of the insurance excess as the service charges in the lease frequently do not cover the excess and it is up to the properties which have suffered damage to recover this from the property that caused the leak.

-In this case the managing agent will process the claim and provide assistance but will not be able to recover the excess on behalf of the owners, nor, more importantly will they be able to offer the owners details to those who are trying to recover funds, due to data protection but will endeavour to pass on any correspondence between the two parties.
+In this case the managing agent will process the claim and provide assistance but will not be able to recover the excess on behalf of the owners, nor, more importantly, will they be able to offer the owners details to those who are trying to recover funds, due to data protection but will endeavor to pass on any correspondence between the two parties.

 This week at MIH, we have faced an issue with a new owner who had recently carried out a complete refurbishment of their property and has now noted that there is a ‘damp patch’ on their ceiling.
 Unfortunately for them, the owner of the property above is on an extended holiday on the other side of the world and has not provided details of their emergency contact should an unforeseen circumstance arrive.

 In the first instance, we have asked the owner of the damaged flat to confirm the extent of the damp patch and to monitor this to see if it has got worse.
-In this way we are able to ascertain if the leak is ongoing and try to make an assessment of whether emergency access is required.
-Having discussed this with the owner have confirmed that it is not.
-Currently, the old adage “An Englishman’s home is his castle” stands and therefore we would be unable to access the property without owner’s consent.
+In this way, we are able to ascertain if the leak is ongoing and try to make an assessment of whether emergency access is required.
+Having discussed this with the owner has confirmed that it is not.
+Currently, the old adage “An Englishman’s home is his castle” stands, and therefore we would be unable to access the property without the owner’s consent.